Extortion scams that claim to have hacked your account

 I’m going to cut to the chase.
 I am aware [redacted] is your pass word.
 More to the point, I know your secret and I’ve evidence of your secret.
 You don’t know me personally and no one paid me to examine you.

-How do they know my password?
+What if they know my password?

-You can check if this is the case by entering your email address into Have I Been Pwned?, a site that tracks breaches.
+You can often check if this is the case by entering your email address into Have I Been Pwned?, a site that tracks breaches.
 You might see something like this, for example:

 As you can see, someone stole all the LinkedIn users’ email addresses and passwords a few years ago, and those are available to spammers.
 The spammers simply send each address a message that includes the LinkedIn password, making it seem more legitimate.